asbjornenge/asbjornenge.github.com/wwc/vagrant_skydocking_link.md

 # [Vagrant skydocking](/wwc/vagrant_skydocking.html)
 <div class="date">29.01.2014</div>

-**UPDATED 30.01.2014**
-Using **route** instead of **linking** interfaces.
-Original article [here](/wwc/vagrant_skydocking_link.html).
+**UPDATED 30.01.2014** to use **routing** instead of linking interfaces.
+This is the updated version, original article [here](/wwc/vagrant_skydocking_link.html).

 ## A bridge over vagrant water

 I've been working quite a bit with [docker](http://docker.io) lately.
-If you haven't yet checked it out, it's about time.
+If you haven't yet checked it out; it's about time.
 Docker is already popping paradigms.

 Since I'm on OSX I'm running my docker host on Virtualbox via [Vagrant](http://www.vagrantup.com/).

-Instead of having to forward ports and using lots of -p args when spawning containers, I wanted to bridge my host and the vm's docker interface, so that I could ping my containers from my OSX terminal.
+Instead of having to forward ports and using lots of -p args when spawning containers, I wanted to bridge my host with the vm's docker interface, so that I could ping my containers from my OSX terminal.

-Create a **private_network** in your Vagrantfile.
-I'm picking an ip on a different subnet than the docker0 interface to avoid any potential conflicts.
+Create a **private_network** in your Vagrantfile using a different subnet than the docker0 interface.

 	Vagrant::VERSION >= "1.1.0" and Vagrant.configure("2") do |config|
 		config.vm.network "private_network", ip: "10.2.0.10", netmask: "255.255.0.0"